JeffMarufuji01/app-dev/README.md

 ---

 ### Emoji
-That ending was so good! 😿😹
+That ending was so good, and I’m glad he chose Yotsuba, my favorite girl.  😿😹

 ### Highlight
 I need to highlight == Not just Yotsuba, but all of them are the best.==.